-Most installers assume cam timing is correct as long as the timing marks on the cam drive are lined up properly.
-That may be fine for a stock cam, but it is not good enough for a performance engine rebuild.
+One common mistake is assuming cam timing is correct as long as the timing marks on the cam drive are lined up properly.
+That may be a safe assumption on a stock cam, but it is not good enough for a performance engine rebuild.
 The cam may be advanced or retarded depending on the alignment of the cam drive (crankshaft sprocket and cam gear), the amount of wear or play in the cam drive (gear back lash, belt wear or chain stretch), and the geometry of the cam drive.
 Resurfacing an OHC cylinder head can also alter cam timing, which may require the installation of a thicker head gasket and/or offset the cam drive pulley to compensate.

 Why is cam timing so important?
 Because it affects engine performance.
 For the engine to run its best, it needs accurate cam timing.
 As a rule, advancing cam timing 2 to 4 degrees helps low-speed torque and throttle response with little sacrifice in higher rpm power.
 Advancing the cam also helps compensate for chain stretch as the engine ages.
 Retarding the cam, on the other hand, may improve performance at high rpm but usually at the expense of low speed torque.
 A retarded cam is something you do not want in a stock or street performance engine.